-Grass-fed beef is loaded with omega-3 fatty acids, conjugated lipoic acid (CLA), saturated fat, vitamin B12, and carnosine.
+Grass-fed beef is loaded with omega-3 fatty acids, conjugated linoleic acid (CLA), saturated fat, vitamin B12, and carnosine.
 These nutrients are key for developing a healthy brain and optimizing brain function (10).
 Avoid conventionally raised, grain-fed beef which has less nutrients and much more inflammatory omega-6 fatty acids and toxic environmental chemicals.

 Wild-caught salmon is full of the long-chain omega-3 fatty acids EPA and DHA which are crucial for brain health (11).
 Wild salmon also has astaxanthin which has been shown to decrease oxidative stress and inflammation in the body (12).
 Children with autism may have higher levels of oxidative stress (8).